-Lesson Title: Article for Publication in a Theme: Writing
+Lesson Title: Article for Publication in a School Magazine Theme: Writing Practice Activity: PHL3-L091 Class: SSS 3

-School Magazine -

-Practice Activity: PHL3-L091 Class: SSS 3

-- 1. Use an outline to plan a text. - 2.
+- By the end of the lesson, you will be able to: - 1.
+Use an outline to plan a text. - 2.
 Write a text relevant to the topic with well-organised ideas. - 3.
 Use appropriate and relevant vocabulary when writing on a topic. - 4.
 Write a text with correct grammar and spelling.